Assembly Mennonite Church: College Mennonite Church

 College Mennonite Church (CMC) is so named because it was begun in conjunction with the creation of Goshen College in 1903.
 In 1904, the charter members fought to be organized as a union congregation; a church with membership in both Mennonite and Amish Mennonite conferences.

 The first Sunday school was organized at CMC in 1904, the first missionaries commissioned in late 1904 and 1905, and soon after began to support "home missions" in Chicago and Fort Wayne, Indiana.
 By 1909, College Mennonite had begun a Working Girls Missionary Society and a sewing circle and CMC, along with Goshen College students' Young People's Christian Association, helped begin the Sunday schools that became North Goshen Mennonite Church and East Goshen Mennonite Church.

 In 1923, Goshen College closed for a year due to conflicts over Mennonite acculturation, conflicts that carried over into the ranks of CMC.
 Many members left and joined Eighth Street Mennonite Church, then a part of the General Conference Mennonite Church.
 Of the 213 members in 1923, only between 15 and 30 remained in the fall of 1924, though accounts differ.

-Breaking away
+New Directions

 When College Mennonite Church chose to build a new building on campus, the members felt they were making a statement about commitment to the college and the students, but almost immediately, in the 1960s, some students at Goshen College began asking for an alternative "campus church."
-Beginning with alternative Sunday school class, and then a "K-group" ("K" stands for "Koinonia," Greek for "fellowship") called "Metanoia" (Greek for "repentance") some CMC members moved away from the congregation.
-Ultimately this K-group, Metanoia, separated from the main CMC congregation in mid-1974 and called "the Assembly," seeing itself as a conglomeration of intimate, smaller communities.
+Beginning with an alternative Sunday school class, one of several College Church "K-groups" ("K" stands for "Koinonia," Greek for "fellowship") called "Metanoia" (Greek for "repentance") began exploring new models for church.
+Ultimately this K-group, Metanoia, separated from the main CMC congregation in mid-1974 and began a new congregation, "the Assembly," which organized itself as a conglomeration of intimate, smaller communities.
 The two congregations continued to collaborate on children's Sunday school for a time and had a combined youth group until 1986.